marksteele/musakbox/README.md

 All media files and playlists are stored in S3.
 Using temporary credentials granted by the Cognito authentication, the browser can access the stored files in S3 directly.

 MusakBox uses several mechanisms to support offline play:

-* Localstorage cache metadata (song list, list of saved playlists, playlist content)
+* Localstorage caches metadata (song list, list of saved playlists, playlist content)
 * Service worker is setup to intercept all transient S3 requests for media and remap them to a consistent cache
 * App can pre-cache items by communicating with service worker and requesting caching of items in playlist